webex/webex-js-sdk/packages/@webex/plugin-meetings/README.md

 ## Development

-To use `webpack-dev-server` to load this package, run `npm run samples:serve`.
+To use `webpack-dev-server` to load this package, run `yarn run samples:serve`.

 Files placed in the `docs/samples/browser-plugin-meetings` folder will be served statically.